 - Wrap the crepe bandage around the forearm above the point of the injured wrist.

 Different instructions must be followed if using a crepe bandage for injuries in the ankle and knee.
-Aside from learning what these are from a first aid course in 123C Colin St West Perth 6005, you will also learn how to do it from such first aid training.
+Aside from learning what these are from a first aid course in 123C Colin St West Perth 6005, you will also know how to do it from such first aid training.

-A lot of people may already be familiar with this first aid kit material since it’s used visibly on the arms.
+Many people may already be familiar with this first aid kit material since it’s used visibly on the arms.

 It acts as an arm sling or as a pad to control bleeding.
 In addition, triangular bandages also support or immobilise an injury to a bone or joint or as improvised padding over a painful injury.